 By default, Windows has allocated the Virtual Memory size automatically, but usually, the size is still too small.
 If you like running heavy programs such as playing games on an emulator, you can be sure that an error with the message “low virtual memory” will often appear, as well as when running other heavy programs.

-How to Set virtual memory Windows 10 and 8 2021
+How to Set virtual memory Windows 10 PC Laptop

 The first step is to enter the Control Panel.
 In Windows 10, you can type “control panel” in the search bar and then select the Control Panel menu.

 #2.
 Enter the Menu System